-With the instances of Autism increasing, Development Homes, in collaboration with providers around the community, is sponsoring the 1st Annual Autism Awareness Walk and Celebration.
-The event will be held on Saturday, April 13, 2013 from 9:30 - 11:30 am at UND Wellness Center.
-The event is free and open to the public.
-There is no charge for registration, no minimum commitment to walk, no pledges, free parking, just a whole lot of fun in the beautiful UND Wellness Center @ 801 Princeton Street, Grand Forks (just West of the Ralph Englestad Arena).
-Join us for a morning of family fun, face painting, games, activities mixed with valuable information and resources.
+With the instances of Autism increasing, Development Homes, in collaboration with providers around the community, sponsored the 1st Annual Autism Awareness Walk and Celebration.
+The event was held on Saturday, April 13, 2013 from 9:30 - 11:30 am at UND Wellness Center.
+The event was well attended and a great morning of family fun, face painting, games, activities mixed with valuable information and resources.
+Several local organizations including Anne Carlsen Cente, The Arc, Easter Seals, Support Systems, the Listen Center and Pathfinder Parent Center participated to make this a great event!
+If you missed it this year-mark your calendars for next years event.
 Autism spectrum disorders (ASDs) are a group of developmental disabilities that can cause significant social, communication, and behavioral challenges.